ByBit is a cryptocurrency derivative exchange that launched its services at the end of 2018.

 They have pretty much the same terms on their ETHUSD contracts and you can find more information about that here.
-This is different from other exchanges such as BitMEX as, contrary to Bybit, these do not propose a 100x leverage product for ETH yet.
+This is different from other exchanges such as BitMEX which, contrary to Bybit, does not offer a 100x leverage product for ETH yet.

 While ByBit does offer 100x leverage on their contracts, this is not constant.
 If you are a large trader and are entering sizable positions then they will bring down the leverage that you can achieve on your contract.